AnyChart/docs.anychart.com/Graphics/Quick_Start.md

 </html>
 ```

-Also, you can copy and paste this code to a file on your computer and run it in browser to see how it works.
+Also, you can copy and paste this code to a file on your computer and run it in browser to see how it works

 ## Further Steps